dkvz/PasswordManagerApp/README.md

 - [ ] App. directory structure is messed up.
 I should have a sln project referencing all the others (including the Test project) and have better naming for the directories with C# or JS code.
 - [ ] Show an unsaved changes warning message (using the warning colours) in the notification section when saves need to happen, also show the save button (hide otherwise).
 - [ ] I have serious issues with using text inputs in flex rows, when you resize to minimum width some of the inputs are sticking out of the viewport.
 We might need a width: 100% on body or something.
-- [ ] To open a new session I created something in SessionManager that returns an enum member.
+- [x] To open a new session I created something in SessionManager that returns an enum member.
 To save the session I did it almost entirely in ApiController.
 I should be consistent here and pick one or the other.
+Some methods in ISessionManager won't be needed anymore after the refactoring.